 It is possible to find puppies for sale on specialized websites.
 It is a very convenient solution, and some reputable (and even AKC registered) breeders use these online marketplaces to sell their puppies.
+All you need is an internet connection at home (which you probably already have), and in case you don’t have it, consider subscribing to Windstream Internet for some amazing plans for your online puppy hunt.
 But it is essential to be aware that they are also a tool used by many puppy mills and backyard breeders to sell their dogs.
 Even scammers pretend to have puppies to sell but disappear after receiving a deposit from potential buyers.
 I would highly recommend that you read the next section of this article explaining how to differentiate a reputable breeder from a bad one.

 Out of the following websites, PuppySpot seems to be the most proactive when it comes to working exclusively with responsible breeders.
 They promise that they don’t associate with puppy mills by screening all the breeders and accepting less than 10% of all applicants.
 They also require a health check for every puppy sold through their platform and provide new parents with a special AKC registration package.
 This collaboration with the American Kennel Club signifies that PuppySpot is serious about breeding standards and dogs’ well-being.

 - See puppies on PuppySpot (you will be redirected to their website).